jbaans/iothermostat/README.md

     Mosquitto
     Blackbox
     Midori
-    Wifi hotspot when no Wifi network available
+    Script for Wifi hotspot when no Wifi network available or initial setup

 Changes: